About Upgrading to 6.1 - READ THIS FIRST

 INDEXED_EXTRACTIONS=json in props.conf.

-New attribute in limits.conf could increase memory usage
+New and updated attributes in limits.conf could increase disk and memory usage

 The default maximum database sizes for summary indexing has changed